Formatting External Hard Drives

 These instructions are intended for the formatting of new hard drives.
 If you choose to format a drive that already has files on it, you will need to copy your files first to another location – as reformatting completely wipes the drive clean.
 Film & Digital Media can not be responsible for any lost or deleted files due to failure to follow instructions – please proceed with care.

-When working with video on a Macintosh, it is recommended that you reformat your new hard drive before using it.
-If the drive is labeled as set up to work with both Mac and PC platforms, you will need to reformat to Mac format only.
-If you wish to continue working with the drive on your PC – you can purchase a utility called http://www.macdrive.com/ for your PC which will allow you to read files off your Mac formatted external drive.
+It is strongly recommended that you reformat your new hard drive to the Mac filesystem (HFS+) before using it, even if the drive is labeled being compatible with both Mac and PC (Windows).
+If you wish to continue working with the drive on your PC after formatting it for the Mac – you can purchase a utility called HFS+ for Windows for your PC which will allow you to read files off your Mac formatted external drive.
+Be sure to read the note regarding disabling Windows 8 Fast Startup if you are using Windows 8.

 To format your new drive: